 Competitor based pricing is commonly used to test product pricing, especially if you’re new to the market.
 It requires thorough research on what your competitors are doing, what they offer and at what price they offer in order to arrive at your own pricing strategy.
 When you’re just starting to acquire your first few customers, there might not be enough data to understand the pricing fit from your customer base.
 Therefore, your competitor data which has been in the market for a while can aid you with the same, while testing the waters.

 In order to arrive at a pricing decision, group your competitors together according to relevance in ascending order and see where your product and brand fits in the range between them.

 In a competitor based pricing strategy you have two different types of competitors you need to be aware of while grouping them together, they’re

-- Indirect competitors: Indirect competitors offer products or services which will overlap with yours and partly solve the problems in a completely different way.
-They may be products which might have only one or two similar functionalities like yours and don’t compete for the same market share in a wholesome way.
+Indirect competitors: Indirect competitors offer products or services which will overlap with yours and partly solve the problems in a completely different way.
+They may be products that might have only one or two similar functionalities as yours and don’t compete for the same market share in a wholesome way.

 After finding out your product fit in the market, you need to now understand competitive pricing and analyze how to price the product.
 There are three methods as to how you can price your product after doing a thorough analysis of your competitors